Kale Smoothie

 After blending until smooth.

-Step 2: Blend for a couple minutes until you get a smooth, beautifully bright green and creamy consistency.
+Step 2: Blend for a couple minutes until you get a smooth, bright green, creamy consistency.
 Give it a taste, and adjust as needed with a little sweetener or extra milk.

 5 from 91 votes